The64thGamer/cheeseepedia/content/photos/rig16fg-p2aromdtpzhvavif.md

-categories = ["Pizza Time Theatre"] pages = ["Chuck E Cheese Proof of Concept Prototype (Animatronic)"] startDate = "" description = "The Prototype at CheeseVention 9 in 2012."
+categories = ["Pizza Time Theatre"] pages = ["Chuck E Cheese Proof of Concept Prototype (Animatronic)"] startDate = ""
 +++
+The Prototype at CheeseVention 9 in 2012.